WebOfTrustInfo/website/_pages/board.md

     alt: "Erica Connell"
     title: "Erica Connell"
     excerpt: '_**BOARD & SECRETARY, RWOT.** Director of Media, Legendary Requirements._ Erica is the producer of _The Rubric_ podcast, an ongoing episodic discussion about different DID methods.
 She develops media telling the human stories highlighting the power and relevance of Decentralized Identity.
 She is a trained actor, director, and produced playwright.'
-suzuki:
-  - image_path: "/assets/images/board-suzuki.png"
-    image_size: "200px"
-    alt: "Shigeya Suzuki"
-    title: "Shigeya Suzuki"
-    excerpt: '_**BOARD, RWOT.** DID Core Test Suite Co-Editor, W3C.
-Ph.D., Project Professor, Keio University, Japan._ Shigeya is a distributed system expert with more than 30 years of experience both in the business sector and academia.
-Lately, active in W3C's DID and VC WG.
-He is one of the architects of Trusted Web, an initiative in Japan, and the principal designer of Originator Profile technology.'
 rivai:
   - image_path: "/assets/images/board-rivai.png"
     image_size: "200px"